JamesLewis1998/Software_UpSkilling_Workspace/README.md

 # Workspace Overview

 Repository to contain all work conducted within Fleetcode and Python Training.
+Contents includes:

+1. LeetCode Programming Practice
+2. Youtube Python for Beginners
+3. IIY Advanced Training Course in Python
+4. _Sequencing in PlantUML for Adhoc Arch work_

 ## Key Learning Points from RPS Example

+Quick Notes from initial introduction:

 - = means assign operator
-- string is a word or set of variables around it
+- A string is a sequence of characters used to represent text

+***The Importance of Brackets:***

+They can denote a list, a dictionary, an array, or a tuple, and they're also used in function and method invocations.
+Misuse of brackets often leads to syntax errors and bugs.

 ### Indentation

-1. note indentation is important - any line of code indented same amount is considered to be in that function
+1. Indentation is important - any line of code indented same amount is considered to be in that function

-2. return indicates whats returned when function get_choices is called
+2. Return indicates whats returned when function get_choices is called (for example)

-#### EXAMPLE ONE: GREETING TO CONSOLE
+**Greeting to Console Example**

 ```
   def greeting ():